Moonlight Mile (manga): Manga

 Written and illustrated by Yasuo Ohtagaki, Moonlight Mile started in Shogakukan's seinen manga magazine Big Comic Superior on December 7, 2000.
 The series' first part finished in October 2007; the second part started in December of the same year.
 The second part finished in November 2011 and the manga entered on hiatus, when it was announced that Ohtagaki would start a new series, Mobile Suit Gundam Thunderbolt.
 Shogakukan collected its chapters into individual tankōbon volumes.
 The first volume was released on May 30, 2001.
-The 23rd and last volume by Shogakukan was released on January 30, 2012.
+The 23rd and last volume published by Shogakukan was released on January 30, 2012.
 Shogakukan re-released the first part in a five-volume edition, which collected three original tankōbon volumes in one, from October 30, 2012, to July 30, 2013.

 In May 2021, Ohtagaki announced that the manga would resume publication; the series resumed with its third part on the Pixiv website on December 25 of the same year.
 The 24th volume was published as an ebook by Number Nine on December 23, 2022.
+In February 2026, Ohtagaki announced that the series would resume with individuals chapters available for purchase in ebook stores starting on April 24 and that the 24th volume will be re-released in a new full-color edition, stating as well that it will be released in print the same year.